agt-the-walker/nhk-dl/README.md

-I wrote these two scripts to download videos from [NHK高校講座](http://www.nhk.or.jp/kokokoza/library/index.html), so that I could play them offline with mplayer.
+I wrote these two scripts to download videos from [NHK高校講座](http://www.nhk.or.jp/kokokoza/library/index.html), so that I could play them offline with `mplayer`.

 Requirements
 ------------